dima-huang/dima-huang.github.io/index.md

 The Dima Huang Lab develops sustainable methods for recovering and separating critical materials — elements that are vital to modern technologies, yet are in limited supply and lack easy substitutes.
-We design selective receptors and receptor-functionalized materials to target specific ions, enabling efficient catch-and-release in heterogeneous systems.
-By using stimuli-responsive triggers (e.g., pH, electrochemical potential, or light), we optimize reversible binding and minimize secondary waste, enhancing overall sustainability.
+We design selective receptors and functionalized materials to target these elements, enabling efficient catch-and-release in heterogeneous systems.

 ![Alt text](/assets/images/AboutDHLab.svg){:class="center-image"}
 <div align="center">